gvnadir/react-optimizations/README.md

 If we now click the _Click to increment local_ button we can see the getLargestNumber getting executed at every render.

+## react-usememo branch

 Is it possible to memoize (memorize using memo) complex data or other functions?
-Yes, by using the useMemo() hook.
+Yes, by using the `useMemo()` hook.
-Let's say we have a component with a sort function inside.
-We don't want to re-run it whenever the component is re-evaluated.
-This is a perfect use-case for using useMemo(). useMemo() will memoize this function and call it only when a certain dependency changes.
+We can use `useMemo()` to solve the problem we faced before. `useMemo()` will memoize our getLargestNumber function and call it only when a certain dependency changes, in our case the `arr` dependency.